 Q: What forms are required to participate in the commencement ceremony?

 Q: What is a Graduation Participation Form?

-This forms conforms a graduate/certificate recipient participation in the 2016 commencement ceremony.
-This form should be submitted to the Columbia College Counseling Department by April 15, 2016.
+This form confirms a graduate and/or certificate recipient participation in the commencement ceremony.
+This form should be submitted to the Admissions & Records Office, Manzanita Building, no later than, April 13, 2018.

 Q: What is a Personal Information Card (PIC)?

 As part of the graduation tradition at Columbia College, a Personal Information Card (PIC) written by each student is read as the student proceeds to the podium to receive his/her diploma and/or certificate of achievement.